oracle/graal/truffle/docs/bytecode_dsl/UserGuide.md

 Every Bytecode DSL interpreter comes with a predefined set of built-in operations.
 They model common language primitives, such as constant accesses (`LoadConstant`), local variable manipulation (`LoadLocal`, `StoreLocal`), and control flow (`IfThen`, `While`, etc.).

-The built-in operations are listed below.
+The built-in operations are:
-The precise semantics of these operations are described in the bytecode builder Javadoc.

 - `Root`: defines a root node
 - `Return`: returns a value from the root node
-- `Block`: sequences multiple operations
+- `Block`: sequences multiple operations; produces the value of the last operation
 - Value producers
   - `LoadConstant`: produces a non-`null` constant value
   - `LoadNull`: produces `null`